 Jeopardy is one of the longest running game shows for good reason – contestants answering simple trivia questions to earn points is just fun to watch (and play).
-And it’s one of my favorite games to recreate!
+And it’s one of my favorite games to recreate like I did with my Christmas Jeopardy and baby shower Jeopardy!

 So make up a batch of these Halloween rice krispy treats or one of these Halloween snack boards and get ready to play!